ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-work-with-notes.md

 ---
 # Přidávání oznámení k záznamům a jejich prohlížení
 Můžete <!--OnPrem and your colleagues -->přidávat oznámení k záznamům v aplikaci.
-Many pages, particularly those that display a list of records, such as the **Sales Orders** page, include the **Notes** action or the **Notes** FactBox. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
+Mnoho stránek, zejména ty, které zobrazují seznam záznamů, jako například stránka **Prodejní objednávky**, která obsahuje tlačtíko **Oznámení** v informačním okně **Oznámení**. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->

 > [!NOTE]
-> This feature is currently not available.
+> Tato funkce není v současné době k dispozici.

 <!--OnPrem
 > [!NOTE]